Hopefully73/AFI/README.md

 # Alien Food Invasion
 A dashboard application for the upcoming Alien Food Invasion game.
-This app lets users input the current level of each drone part and quickly determine which drone part would be recommended to be improve next.
+This app lets users input the current level of each drone part and determine which drone part is recommended to improve next.
 Click [here](https://afi-help.herokuapp.com/) to visit the website.